 We actually ask that every general education course collect data.
 We’ve had about a 70 percent participation rate from adjunct faculty.
 We’ve achieved that by holding adjunct nights each semester, where new adjuncts have to attend assessment-related training.
 We also schedule open labs at the end of each semester where I’m in an open area where adjunct faculty can come in and enter their data.
 We also have a faculty resources page on our website, which adjuncts can access at any point.
 And finally, I send personal emails with information on submitting data on the specific courses they teach.

 Kathy Adair: We take a top down approach.
 We only have 15 full-time faculty, and they are responsible for their adjuncts.
 Adjuncts turn in their assessment forms to full-time faculty, who are responsible for putting it into our system.
 Our full-time faculty here on campus, I can go door to door and say, hey, I haven’t seen your assessment yet.
 What’s up?
 Get with your folks and get that assessment in.
 Holding the full-time faculty department chairs responsible for their adjuncts is really helpful.

 Jill Millard: A while back, we were trying to decide if the entire college was going to move to portfolio assessment.
 Our School of Arts and Sciences school decided to move to portfolio assessment, but our schools of Health and Public Services and Applied Science & Technology chose to continue course-based assessment.
 We knew we couldn’t try to do the one size fits all approach—it doesn’t engage faculty.
 So we worked together to figure out how to make each of the schools happy and still be able to conduct meaningful assessment for their particular set of programs.

 The conversation doesn’t end here!
-If you’d like to hear these community college leaders discuss assessment topics including accreditation, program review, and the role that assessment technology plays at these institutions, read our post for part two or listen to a recording of the full conversation.
+If you’d like to hear these community college leaders discuss assessment topics including accreditation, program review, and the role that assessment technology plays at these institutions, read part two of this series or listen to the full conversation.